SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 2) [Making changes on a web page](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/modifywebpage.js)

 JavaScript makes it easy to make changes to a web page.
-You can modify to match your specifications.
+You can modify it to match your specifications.

+## Types of Data in JavaScript

+There are two types of data in JavaScript;

+a) Primitive types

+  - Strings
+  - Numbers
+  - Boolean
+  - Null
+  - Undefined

+b) Objects

+  - Document
+  - & friends